Flyers clip Capitals in shootout

 The Capitals restored their one-goal lead midway through the second period when they received another goal from a slumping forward.
 Like Burakovsky, Eller entered the game with just two goals and hadn't scored in 18 games.
 He crashed the net to poke a John Carlson rebound past Mason for his first goal since Nov.
 5.

-"That line (Burakovsky, Eller and rookie Jakub Vrana) was really good for us," Trotz said.
-"It was great for both of them."

 Again, the Flyers answered, this time on Giroux's 10th goal of the season with 41 seconds remaining in the second period.
-Holtby denied a rush by Provorov, but a poor clear by the Capitals gave Giroux plenty of time and space to snap a shot off the crossbar and behind Holtby for his first goal in six games.
+Holtby denied a rush by Flyers rookie defenseman Ivan Provorov, but a poor clear by the Capitals gave Giroux plenty of time and space to snap a shot off the crossbar and behind Holtby for his first goal in six games.

 NOTES: The Flyers entered the game leading the NHL in points by their defensemen with 88, topped by Mark Streit (16) and Shayne Gostisbehere (16).
 D Radko Gudas added an assist Wednesday. ...
 The Flyers close out their pre-Christmas schedule Thursday night when they visit the New Jersey Devils.
 They will begin their post-holiday schedule on the road, visiting St. Louis on Dec.
 28, San Jose on Dec.
 30 and Anaheim on Jan.
 1. They return home on Jan.
 4. ...
 The Capitals return home to face the Tampa Bay Lightning on Friday night.
 Their first game back after the break will be Dec.
 27, when they visit the Rangers.